Number fields with prescribed norms: Introduction

 If $F$ is a field which contains $d$ distinct $d$th roots of unity and $\mathcal{A} \subset F^*$ is a finitely generated subgroup, then we denote by $F(\sqrt[d]{\mathcal{A}})$ the splitting field of the polynomials $x^d - \alpha$, where $\alpha$ runs over a set of generators of $\mathcal{A}$.

 For a subgroup $\mathcal{A} \subset k^*$ and a place $v$ of $k$, we denote by $\mathcal{A}_v$ the image of $\mathcal{A}$ in $k_v^*$.

 \begin{ack} Our work on this project began at Michael Stoll's workshop \emph{Rational Points 2017} held at Franken-Akademie Schloss Schney.
 Substantial progress was made when the third author visited the other two at the University of Manchester, and also at the workshop \emph{Rational and Integral Points via Analytic and Geometric Methods} organised by Tim Browning, Ulrich Derenthal and Cec\'{i}lia Salgado at Hotel Hacienda Los Laureles, Oaxaca.
 We are very grateful to the organisers of both workshops, to the funding bodies, and to the staff at all three places for providing us with excellent working conditions.
-The second-named author is supported by EPSRC grant EP/R021422/1.
-The third-named author is supported by EPSRC grant EP/S004696/1. \end{ack}
+We thank the anonymous referee for a meticulous reading of an earlier draft of this paper and for several suggestions that helped improve it.
+The first-named author is supported by EPSRC-grant EP/T01170X/2.
+The second-named author is supported by EPSRC grant EP/R021422/1 and UKRI Future Leaders Fellowship MR/V021362/1.
+The third-named author is supported by EPSRC grant EP/S004696/1 and UKRI Future Leaders Fellowship MR/T041609/1. \end{ack}